 \subsection{Coulomb branches and mass deformations}

 In this section, we study mass deformations of five- and three-dimensional linear quivers by evaluating their sphere partition functions in the long quiver and large $N$ limit.
 We begin with an overview of the mass deformations and how they resolve the singularity of the Coulomb branch of the SCFT.
 For definiteness, and only during the current subsection, we frame the discussion in the 5d setting.
-It can be readily exported to the 3d $\mathcal{N}=4$ case, because we only consider real masses.
+It can be readily exported to the 3d $\mathcal{N}=4$ case, as we spell out in Subsection \ref{sec:CBmass3dN4}.
 The goal of the current subsection is to recast known facts in the framework of the present work.
 This proves useful to shed light on the setup discussed holographically in Section \ref{sectiongeometry}, but the experienced reader may safely skip this subsection and refer to Figure \ref{fig:UVofWhat} for a schematic summary.